 Always make note of any weather or stream conditions that could influence chemistry, including but not limited to wind, activities in the surrounding watershed, prior flood or rain events, ice, and changes in sampling locations (RD[06]).
-For lakes, also record new Global Positioning System (GPS) coordinates and total depth of the water column sampled with the water chemistry protocol (RD[08]).
+For lakes, also record new Global Positioning System (GPS) coordinates (accuracy is <4 m)and total depth of the water column sampled with the water chemistry protocol (RD[08]).